-Computer-readable clinical data are today largely stored as unstructured text.1 Although a few projects report impressive progress toward turning such text into structured data [2,5], much remains to be done to capture a comprehensive representation of the content of medical texts by computer.
+Computer-readable clinical data are today largely stored as unstructured text.
+Although a few projects report impressive progress toward turning such text into structured data [2,5], much remains to be done to capture a comprehensive representation of the content of medical texts by computer.

 Because many other research and application communities face the same problem, we have an opportunity to share tools with others to help parse, formalize, extract and organize meaning from text.
-A practical impediment to such sharing, however, is that most language processing tools built by those outside medical informatics have no knowledge of the medical lexicon, and therefore treat a large fraction of medical words as if they bore no syntactic This deficiency makes such tools information. practically inapplicable to medical texts.
-For example, in trying to parse unstructured text notes recorded in the Emergency Department of a large urban tertiary care pediatric hospital (ED), the Link Grammar Parser (LP) [3,6] was able to recognize only 5,168 of the 13,689 distinct words2 (38%) in a half-million (494,762) word corpus.
-This is despite the fact that LP has one of the larger lexicons distributed with such tools, holding syntactic definitions of 49,121 words (including about 1,000 short phrases).
-Except as noted otherwise, we treat phrases exactly the same as words.

-One of the richest available sources of medical lexical information today is the UMLS's Specialist Lexicon [4].
+A practical impediment to such sharing, however, is that most language processing tools built by those outside medical informatics have no knowledge of the medical lexicon, and therefore treat a large fraction of medical words as if they bore no syntactic This deficiency makes such tools information. practically inapplicable to medical texts. example, in trying to parse unstructured text notes recorded in the Emergency Department of a large urban tertiary care pediatric hospital (ED), the Link Grammar Parser (LP) [3,6] was able to recognize only 5,168 of the 13,689 distinct words (38%) in a One of the richest available sources of medical lexical information today is the UMLS's Specialist Lexicon [4].
 The 2001 version, which we use here, contains lexical information on 235,197 words (including 75,121 short phrases).
 It is a more complete lexicon than others for purposes of analyzing medical text.
 For the ED corpus, for example, 7,328 of the distinct words (54%) appear directly in the Specialist Lexicon.
-Of these words, 2,284 do not appear in the LP lexicon, yet account for 17% of the distinct words in the corpus.3
+Of these words, 2,284 do not appear in the LP lexicon, yet account for 17% of the distinct words in the corpus.